Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Curvature Geometry of Cosmological Density Fields

 so that in the linear Gaussian limit,

-and the peak condition reduces to the conventional gradient-zero condition and the sign condition on the Hessian.
-Thus, the curvature tensor introduced in this section coincides, in the linear limit, with the second derivative of the density fluctuation field used in the conventional formulation.
+Thus, the stationary-point condition and the positivity condition on the logarithmic curvature tensor reduce to the conventional gradient-zero condition and the Hessian sign condition used in Gaussian peak theory.
+In this limit, the curvature tensor introduced above coincides with the second-derivative tensor appearing in the BBKS formulation.

+The important point, however, is that the interpretation is different.
+In the conventional BBKS framework, the Hessian of $\delta$ is introduced directly as a local descriptor of extrema.
+In the present formulation, the same tensor appears only as the leading-order approximation of the logarithmic entropy-response curvature derived from Wasserstein geometry.
+Therefore, the standard Hessian formalism is recovered not as an independent starting point, but as the Gaussian-linear limit of a more general nonlinear curvature structure.

+This observation clarifies the role of BBKS within the present theory.
+The Gaussian peak theory is embedded into a broader transport-geometric framework in which the logarithmic curvature tensor provides the fundamental geometric object, while the BBKS variables emerge as its linearized limit.
+Once this structure is adopted, the higher-order nonlinear corrections are no longer arbitrary additions, but are fixed systematically by the entropy-response geometry itself.